 Creamy.
 This pesto orzo pasta salad has a rich, velvety texture thanks to silken tofu like my Creamy Sundried Tomato Chicken Pasta and Walnut Pesto Pasta, making it lighter than traditional creamy pasta salads.

 Cold Pasta Salad.
-Served chilled like a Mediterranean Pasta Salad, it’s the perfect cold pasta salad for meal prep, picnics, or easy summer lunches.
+Served chilled like a Mediterranean Pasta Salad, it's the perfect cold pasta salad for meal prep, picnics, or no-heat summer lunches.

 Summer-Inspired.
 With fresh basil pesto, sundried tomatoes, and spinach, this salad is bright and light like a Chicken Macaroni Pasta Salad or Peach Prosciutto Salad.